 - Assist with other responsibilities as directed, including routine maintenance and furniture inventories

 - Serve as a point person for assigned conference, guest, or orientation groups

 - Perform additional responsibilities as assigned by appropriate staff

 The starting hourly rate for summer CSAs is $9.75 per hour.

 CSAs are provided with housing as compensation for their on-call responsibilities. *

 *Please note that housing is provided during the duration of the contract.
 Summer employees, currently living on campus, also receive housing during the Spring semester transition period prior to May 24, 2021.
 Students hired for the summer who are not living in University operated residence hall or Greek House during the Fall 2021 semester, or those living in a leased or privately owned Greek House in Fall 2021, are only provided housing through Tuesday, August 3.
 From Tuesday, August 3 through the remainder of the summer contract, students not living in University operated residence hall or Greek House during the Fall 2021 semester, or those living in a leased or privately owned Greek House in Fall 2021 are responsible for their own housing arrangements.

 Application and Interview Process

 To apply for this position please complete the online application, including your resume and cover letter.
 Within a few days, you will receive a confirmation email from University Housing.
-The deadline for submitting your application form is February 24, 2020.
-You may apply for more than one of the four available positions (CSA, SAA, SFA, and SIA) at the same time.
+The deadline for submitting your application form is March 28, 2021.
+You may apply for more than one of the four available positions (CSA, SAA, and SFA) at the same time.
 Please indicate the position or positions for which you are applying in your cover letter.